-If it comes on and stays on at any other time, or if it does not come on when you turn the ignition switch to the ON (II) position, there is a problem with the VSA system.
+- 1. It flashes when VSA is active (see page 329). - 2.
+If it comes on and stays on at any other time, there is a problem with the VSA system.
 Take your vehicle to a dealer to have it checked.
 Without VSA, your vehicle still has normal driving ability, but will not have VSA traction and stability enhancement.
-See page 293 for more information on the VSA system.
+See page 329 for more information on the VSA system.

-VSA Activation Indicator
+VSA Off Indicator